protocol docs

 2. The Hook Fires

-Uniswap V4 calls our hook's afterSwap() callback.
+Uniswap V4 calls the hook's afterSwap() callback.
 Inside, the hook:

 1. Reads the swap direction — confirms it's ETH→UGEN (a buy)